 SKELETAL MUSCLE

-ATP attachment = crossbridge detachment
+ATP attachment = crossbridge detachment.

 ATP Hydrolysis = crossbridge stroke and attachment